 A branded QR code is a QR code customized to reflect your brand identity.
 Instead of the standard black modules on a white background, branded codes incorporate:

-The key insight is that QR codes are remarkably resilient.
-They include built-in error correction that allows up to 30% of the code to be obscured or modified while remaining fully scannable.
-This redundancy is what makes branding possible—you can customize colors, add logos, and change patterns without breaking functionality.
+QR codes are surprisingly resilient.
+They have error correction that allows up to 30% of the code to be obscured or modified while still scanning fine.
+That built-in redundancy is what makes branding possible: you can customize colors, add logos, and change patterns without breaking anything.

 Why Branded QR Codes Matter